codyde/python-vadmin-training/README.md

-# Samples for VMworld Content

-Introducing Python for REST API's
+# Python 101 for the VMware Admin

-Sample content includes
-* Establishing a session over REST with Python and the Requests Module
-* GET'ing API Endpoints from the vCenter REST API
-* Creating a sample "lightswitch" function for power on/power off
+Sample content for Kyle Ruddy and Cody De Arkland introductory Python session.

+## Included Files

+*vmworld.py* - Collection of functions used to demonstrate connecting to vCenter, powering on/off VMs, etc...
+*vmworldSDKusage.py* - Collection of REST samples for the vSphere Python REST SDK